Chloride – Why It Matters

 - Marshall – Marshall is looking for funding for a project to reduce hardness from 35 gpg to 6 gpg, using soda ash and lime instead of salt.

-- Morris – Morris has passed a revision to city code that prohibits “brine wastewater discharge produced from a water softener, unless the softener is verified to be on demand and properly calibrated.”
+- Morris – Morris passed a revision to city code that prohibits “brine wastewater discharge produced from a water softener, unless the softener is verified to be on demand and properly calibrated.”
+Their water treatment plant is up and running.
 Additional information is available here and on a flyer sent to Morris residents.

-- Pipestone – Pipestone’s $16 million water treatment plant is on track to be completed this summer.
-It will reduce radiation and chlorides and the city says it will pre-soften water.
+- Pipestone – Pipestone’s $16 million water treatment plant reduces radiation and chlorides and the city says it will “pre-soften” water using lime soda ash treatment.

 - St. Peter – After upgrading its treatment plant, St. Peter, through its consultant engineers, estimates reduction in chloride discharge of approximately 2,000 tons per year through discontinued use or turning down salt use settings on residential water softeners.
 A public campaign was conducted in St. Peter to ask residents to turn down or shut off softeners.